Rehman Chishti: Brexit

-Private Members Bills and Presentation Bills introduced by Chishti
+Private Members Bills and Presentation Bills

 Health Services Commissioning (Equality and Accountability) Bill – aimed to require health care commissioners to take full account of mental health needs when making decisions on care.
 This would require those who commission health services to always consider how their services meet the needs of people with mental health problems.

 Drink Driving Bill – called for the Magistrates Court to be able to use their discretion to refer a third or subsequent offence for drink driving to the Crown Court for sentencing and to grant the Crown Court the jurisdiction to give a custodial sentence of up to two years.
 The road safety charity Brake presented Chishti with a national award for his Bill and campaigning on this issue.

 Laser Pens Bill – aimed to make the sale, ownership and use of certain portable laser devices unlawful in certain circumstances, and was also supported by the British Airline Pilots Association and a number of airports.
 Key aspects of Chishti's Bill were adopted by the Government in January 2018.

 Cats Bill – Chishti presented his Cats Bill to Parliament in July 2018, launching a campaign calling for the compulsory microchipping and reporting of injured cats following a road accident.
 His Bill has the support of a wide range of animal charities including Cats Protection, Cats Matter, the Battersea Dog and Cat Home, and Animals Lost and Found in Kent.
 In December 2018, Chishti held a debate in Westminster Hall on Cat Welfare which was supported by MPs from across the House.

+Post-parliamentary career

+Following his defeat at the 2024 general election, Chishti has worked as a freelance strategic advisor.
+He is also a Visiting Professor at the University of Oklahoma and the London School of Economics.

 Personal life

 Chishti is a practising Muslim and the son of an Imam.
 He took his first oath of allegiance on a Quran with the Torah and the King James Bible placed on the Despatch Box to show reverence to other faiths.

+Chishti was married to Alessandra in July 2024 in an Islamic ceremony.